 Whenever a tuple arrives at an operator, the operator does its processing on that tuple, generating zero or more output tuples.
 The first output tuple is processed to completion, in order, by each downstream operator, in order; then the second output tuple is processed to completion by each downstream operator, in order; and so on.

 Downstream operators finish work before the upstream operator or input stream sees another tuple.

 If the path of tuple processing ever splits, the different branches are always executed one at a time, to completion, and in the same order for each tuple.
 If the sequence branches by means of a Split operator, the branches execute in guaranteed order by output port number.

 If an operator has multiple arcs exiting from one output port, the branches execute sequentially in an undefined order.
 To achieve a deterministic ordering, inserting a split operator to fan out streams is recommended.
-For StreamSQL, branches execute in the order in which the downstream operators are declared.

 Rule 3: Output tuples are processed sequentially.